MrJBS/MyBigProject/README.md

        .maxBy(2);
    ```
 #### StreamSumHashtags
-Counts the occurrence of each hashtags.
+Counts the occurrence of each hashtag.
  The output looks like ([HASHTAG],[COUNT])<br>

 ###### Used metrics: